 After slowly sliding open the rear door, Tom started to enter the house.
 He suddenly retreated and lunged to his left.
 His hands fell onto his knees while he sucked in deep breaths.
 He had inhaled a nose full of the putrid stench pervading the entire closed up house.

 Frank watched on with concern at Tom’s reaction.
-Frank slid the glass door all the way open to allow some fresh air to flow in and hopefully, force the putrescence out.
+He slid the glass door all the way open to allow some fresh air to flow in and hopefully, force the putrescence out.

 Tom retrieved two protective breathing face masks from their kit and lobbed one to Frank.
 He returned to his kit where he continued to rummage around inside before removing a small bottle of after shave cologne.

-He splashed some of the cologne onto the inside of his face mask.
-He lobbed the bottle to Frank, who did the same.
+He splashed some of the cologne onto the inside of his face mask. when he was done, he lobbed the bottle to Frank, who did the same.

 With masks in place and torches in hand, both men cautiously entered the premises in search of the source of the offensive odor – most likely, victim number four.
 The interior light was on in the kitchen--family room area.